Charles Ernest Keller

 - Died May 23, 1990 in Frederick, MD USA

-Charlie Keller, known as "King Kong Keller", is remembered as part of an outfield that is sometimes considered to be the greatest outfield ever (along with Joe DiMaggio and Tommy Henrich).
-Yankee fans adored them, while fans of other teams often hated them.
+Charlie Keller, known as "King Kong Keller", is remembered as part of an outfield that is sometimes considered to be the greatest ever, when he played alongside Joe DiMaggio and Tommy Henrich.
+New York Yankees fans adored them, while fans of other teams often hated them.
 Keller might possibly have made it into the Hall of Fame if his career had not been troubled by chronic back problems.

 In 1943 he hit 31 home runs and had 106 walks.
 Named again to the All-Star team, he was again in the top three in on-base percentage and slugging percentage, and was in the top three in runs scored, total bases, home runs, triples, and walks.

 Coming back for 44 games in 1945, he hit 10 home runs with a .301 average, a .412 on-base percentage, and a .577 slugging average.
-Both the on-base percentage and the slugging percentage would have led the league if he had had enough plate appearances to qualify.
+Both the on-base percentage and the slugging percentage would have led the American League if he had had enough plate appearances to qualify.

-In 1946, as the league resumed play after the war, Keller hit 30 home runs with 101 RBI.
+In 1946, as regular players returned after the war, Keller hit 30 home runs with 101 RBI.
 He added 10 triples and 101 walks.
 Named to the All-Star team once more, he was again in the top three in the league in on-base percentage and slugging percentage, as well as in triples, home runs, and walks.
 It was, unfortunately, to be his last full season.
 He was only 29 years old.

 In 1947, he appeared in only 45 games with a .238 batting average.
 However, he produced value with a .404 on-base percentage and a .550 slugging percentage.
 Those percentages would have been in the top three in the league if he had had enough plate appearances to qualify.
 In 1947 he was named as part of the inaugural class of the International League Hall of Fame.